cloudflare/cloudflare-docs/content/pages/framework-guides/nextjs/deploy-a-nextjs-site.md

 ## `Image` component

-The Cloudflare network does not provide the same image optimization support as the Vercel network does, because of this the Next.js' `<Image />` component behaves differently from how it would in the Vercel network.
+The Cloudflare network does not provide the same image optimization support as the Vercel network does.
+Because of this, the Next.js' `<Image />` component behaves differently from how it would in the Vercel network.

 - If you build your application as a static site, the `<Image />` component will not serve any images.